If energy needs to be saved, there are good ways to do it.

 ...This is gesture politics."

-Using official European Commission VITO data, it came from the Cambridge University Network under Sir Alec Broers, Chairman of the UK House of Lords Science and Technology Committee, Scientific Alliance newsletter, reflecting the views before and since the light bulb ban announcement of Physics Professors and other scientists from several institutions, similarly with university energy department communications from Canada, Germany, and Finland (more).
+Using official European Commission VITO data, this comes from the Cambridge University Network under Sir Alec Broers, Chairman of the UK House of Lords Science and Technology Committee, Scientific Alliance section, reflecting the views before and since the light bulb ban announcement of Physics Professors and other scientists from several institutions, similarly with other referenced university energy department communications from Canada, Germany, and Finland (more).

 How did it all start?